Acquisition of 21st Century Fox by Disney: 2022

-On January 20, 2022, CNDC ordered Disney to sell the Fox Sports Argentina television network from the 21st Century Fox purchase in order to get an approval from the government of Argentina.
-On February 15, 2022, Disney announced it sold Fox Sports Argentina to Mediapro.
-The sale would be approved by the CNDC on April 27, 2022.
+On January 20, 2022, Disney sold the Argentinian Fox Sports as part of the conditions of approval for the 21st Century Fox acquisition in Argentina.
+On February 15, Disney announced that it had sold Fox Sports Argentina to Mediapro.
+The sale would be approved by Argentina's National Commission for Competition Defense (CNDC) on April 27.

-On January 26, 2022, Tata Sky was rebranded into Tata Play.
+On January 26, Tata Sky was rebranded Tata Play.

-On March 1, 2022, TrueX was rebranded into Infillion by Gimbal, approximately one year after it was sold to Gimbal by Disney.
+On March 1, Gimbal | true[X] (formerly known as true[X]) was rebranded into Infillion, approximately one year after Gimbal's purchase of the company from Disney.

-It was announced that on May 1, 2022, Fox Sports Premium would rebrand to ESPN Premium following Disney acquisition of 21st Century Fox to reflect on that change.
+It was announced that on May 1, Fox Sports Premium would rebrand to ESPN Premium.

-On May 27, 2022, Disney began to rebrand Fox's international studios to remove reference to "Fox" from their name, starting with Fox Star Studios being renamed "Star Studios".
+On May 27, Disney began to rebrand Fox's international studios to remove all references to the "Fox" branding from their name, starting with Fox Star Studios being renamed simply "Star Studios".

-On October 10, 2022, Fox Studios Australia was rebranded into Disney Studios Australia.
+On October 10, Fox Studios Australia was rebranded Disney Studios Australia.